 The rumors turned out to be true.

 Though New Orleans had laws (unlike most of the southern states) that “protected” slaves from unusually cruel punishments, the conditions at the LaLaurie mansion were far from adequate.

 There were rumors that she kept her 70-year-old cook chained to the stove, starving.
 There were others that she was keeping secret slaves for her doctor husband to practice Haitian voodoo medicine on.
-There were other reports that her cruelty extended to her daughters, that she would punish and whip them if they tried to help the slaves in any way.
+There were other reports that her cruelty extended to her daughters who she would punish and whip if they tried to help the slaves in any way.

 Two of the reports are on record as being true.

 One, that a man was so scared of punishment that he threw himself out of a third-story window, choosing to die rather than be subjected to Madame LaLaurie’s torture.

 The third story window was then cemented shut and is still visible today.

 The other report concerned a 12-year-old slave girl named Lia.
 As Lia was brushing Madame LaLaurie’s hair, she pulled a little too hard, causing LaLaurie to fly into a rage and whip the girl.
 Like the young man before her, the young girl climbed out onto the roof, leaping to her death.

 Witnesses saw LaLaurie burying the girl’s corpse, and police were forced to fine her $300 and make her sell nine of her slaves.
 Of course, they all looked the other way when she purchased them all back.